-The Emergency Department and Urgent Care Centre does not work on a first come, first served system.
+The Our Emergency Department and Urgent Care Centre does not work on a first come, first served system.
 It’s important to know that critical patients will be seen first, whether they arrive on their own or via ambulance.
 Upon arrival, you will be assessed using the Canadian Triage and Acuity Scale (CTAS).
 You will be seen by a doctor based on that assessment.
 In simple terms, the sickest patients will be seen most quickly.

 The sickest patients are always seen first, even though they may arrive after other patients.
 On arrival, each patient is assessed by a triage nurse using the Canadian Triage and Acuity Scale (CTAS) to ensure patients are triaged fairly and consistently in the same way at every hospital in Canada.
 Patients with the most serious life- or limb-threatening injuries or illness are treated first, followed by those with less urgent illness or medical needs.